Saveur: Blog awards

 In 2010, Saveur opened nominations for the inaugural "Best Food Blog Awards" in nine categories.
 In 2011, readers voted for their favorite food blogs in 17 categories, including Best Food Photography, Best Regional Cuisine Blog, and Best Kitchen Tools and Hardware Coverage.
 2014 was the first year featuring "Reader's Choice" and "Editor's Choice" winners.
 The 2015 awards honored 78 blogs in 13 categories.
 The winners of Saveur awards include David Lebovitz, Deb Perelman, Molly Yeh, Joy Wilson, and Michał Korkosz.

-Circulation

-Saveur claimed a circulation of 325,000 subscribers, and Saveur.com reported to have 2 million unique visitors monthly.